Arthritis is not a condition reserved for the elderly.

 - Sometimes, the affect joint may feel warm

 Who gets affected?

-There are about 500 children with JIA in Singapore Typical age range is 2 to 16 years old.
+There are about 500 children with JIA in Singapore and the typical age range is 2 to 16 years old.
 The youngest patients are infants, but this is rare.

 NUH sees about 70 – 80 active patients in total.
 The number of children going to Paediatric Rheumatology Clinics for evaluation of joint pain is about twice as many as those with JIA.

 JIA is the most common form of chronic arthritis in kids.
-It occurs in children aged 16 and below and has seven sub-types.
-Earliest onset witnessed was 4 months.
+It occurs in children aged 16 and below and has seven subtypes.
+The earliest onset witnessed was 4 months.

 Depending on the subtype, the gender predominance differs; e.g. in ERA, boys are more commonly affected.
 In rheumatoid factor positive poly JIA, girls are more affected.
 In systemic JIA, the sex ratio is equal.
 This is because JIA is a really heterogeneous disease, even if they are lumped under one big umbrella term of “JIA”.

 Arthritis is diagnosed based on history (what the patient tells doctors) and a physical examination.
 X-rays may indicate the severity of the disease.
 An ultrasound or magnetic resonance imaging scan may help to confirm the diagnosis.